harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 - A comment is a programmer-readable note that is inserted directly into the source code of the program, which gets ignored by the compiler and are for the programmer's use only.
 - Single line comment begins with `//`.
 - Multi-line comment begins with `/*` and ends with `*/`.

+## Intro to objects and variables
+### Data and values
+- **Data** is any info that can be moved, processed, or stored by a computer
+- A single piece of data is called a **value**.

+### Random Access Memory
+- The main memory in a computer is called Random Access Memory (RAM).
+When a program is ran, the OS loads the program into RAM.
+- The OS reserves some additional RAM for the program to use while it is running.
+Common uses for this memory are to store values entered by the user, to store data read in from a file or network, or to store values calculated while the program is running so they can be used again later.
 -